idaholab/moose/modules/doc/training/content/sqa/training/lead/sqa_release.md

 ## PLN-4005 and Releases

 !alert warning title=Refer to PLN-4005
-PLN-4005 details what must be performed during a release of MOOSE and MOOSE-based applications, it should be utilized as a reference.
+PLN-4005 details what must be performed during a release of MOOSE and MOOSE-based applications, and it should be utilized as a reference.
 This presentation is an introduction to aid in following the procedure within PLN-4005.